truecms/design-system-components/packages/accordion/README.md

 ## Release History

+* v8.0.0 - 7f941cd: Document stewardship responsibilities under the TrueCMS organisation, lock the Node 22 baseline into the governance docs, and ship bundle parity plus dry-run release safeguards so Drupal 11 users and npm consumers remain supported

 * v7.0.9 - Update core package dependency to use the latest version
 * v7.0.8 - Remove --save-dev flag from readme instructions